SimonVerhoeven/archunit-demo/README.md

 This has two important implications:

 1) garbage collection can lead to a noticeable delay
-2) if you know no other test classes will reuse your imports it might be interesting to deactive the cache.
+2) if you know no other test classes will reuse your imports it might be interesting to deactivate the cache.

-This cache can be be managed by configuring the `cacheMode`
+This cache can be managed by configuring the `cacheMode`
 ````
 @AnalyzeClasses(packages = "dev.simonverhoeven", cacheMode = CacheMode.PER_CLASS)
 ````

 ***